Visit Baja California, Mexico

 Featuring heavily on our experiences of visiting Baja California, these selected places are destinations that also prove consistently popular with our travelers.
 Our specialists can help you choose how to include them in your wider trip, based on your preferences.

-Our itineraries will give you suggestions for what is possible when you travel in Baja California, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Baja California, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Places in and around Baja California